cisco/lal-build-manager/README.md

 ## Design
 `lal` is a simple command line tool that works on folders with a valid `manifest.json`, and accepts the following commands:

-- `lal clone name` - clone a repo into a subfolder with the same name
 - `lal install` - install dependencies from `manifest.json` into `INPUT`
 - `lal status` - print current installed dependencies with origin
 - `lal build [name]` - run canonical build in current directory